core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 * The credentials are suitable as a general trusted proxy for the system.

-  This applies only to security mechsnisms that are terminated in proxies (i.e. (D)TLS and not OSCORE).
+  This applies only to security mechanisms that are terminated in proxies (i.e. (D)TLS and not OSCORE).

   For a client to trust a proxy to this extent, it must have configured knowledge which proxies it may trust.